 If you plan to travel to Cancun just to visit the MUSA Underwater Museum: wait!

-Plus, the first statues were sunk a few years ago, in 2009 It means they aren’t in the perfect state as per the image you may have in your head.
-But the coral has just started to grow so it isn’t amazing yet and marine life isn’t as abundant as you could wish.
+Also, the first statues were sunk a few years ago, in 2009.
+It means they aren’t in the perfect state as per the image you may have in your head.
+But the coral has just started to grow so it isn’t amazing yet.
+Marine life isn’t as abundant as you could wish.

 The many things I loved about the MUSA Diving Experience

 First, it’s an eco-project ran by a non-profit organisation.
 By attracting tourists to the sunken statues, it provides relief to the coral reef near Cancun – one of the most visited stretches of water in the world.
-The art pieces were created with the objective of growing a new reef so they are made of a material on which corals can grow and have holes, so it’s easy for marine life to conquer the place.
+The art pieces were created with the objective of growing a new reef.
+They are made of a material on which corals can grow and have holes, so it’s easy for marine life to conquer the place.

 Second, I love the creativity behind the project and how the author of the concept Jason deCaires Taylor showed a brilliant example of multi-potentiality, combining his love for arts and scuba diving.

 What I regretted about the MUSA Diving Experience

 First, most of the sculptures in the underwater museum are from Jason deCaires Taylor, the British sculptor at the origin of the idea.

 As we’re in Mexico where the culture is a strong asset, I hope the future ones will be mostly done by local artists and provide a cultural experience in relation to the destination.
 I only learnt after the dive that the models from the statues were part of a local fishing village.
 Our guide didn’t have any information about the art down there.
 We had to make our own research to learn more about it.
 In a museum, you usually have some explanations, and that was missing in the MUSA.
 When I did a snorkeling trail in Noumea or in Port Cros, there were some signs to explain what we were looking at – so it would be possible to somehow add this feature.